CloudLabs-MOC/AI-102-AIEngineer/Instructions/06-translate-text.md

    ![](./images/9(1).png)

-1. Save your changes by pressing **CTRL+S** and  and enter the following command in the terminal to run the program:
+1. Save your changes by pressing **CTRL+S** and enter the following command in the terminal to run the program:

     **C#**